OpenMDAO/OpenMDAO-Framework/docs/complex/drivers.rst

 ``force_execute`` set to True, the driver always runs.
 Note that our top level driver is the default sequential execution driver, so this model can run without ``force_execute``.
-However, ``force_execute`` is definitely needed if we want to take this model and optimize it (which we will do next), so it's good to practice using it for cascaded drivers.
+However, ``force_execute`` is definitely needed if we want to take this model and optimize it, which we will do next.